Permanent Collection Free display

 The recommended time for viewing this exhibition is 1 hour.

-Family resource
+Family resources

-Download the DMU Family Explorer Trail
+Family Explorer Trail

 Visiting today?
-Check out our printable Family Explorer Trail to engage your young creatives whilst experiencing the permanent collection.
+Check out our printable Family Explorer Trail booklet to engage your young creatives whilst experiencing the permanent collection.
 Suitable for children 6-10 years old - all they need is a pencil.

 Designer